A player takes an action that may have enabled them to see the faces of cards that they were not entitled to see.

-It’s important to note that this infraction only applies to cards in a library (or sideboard).
-If you accidentally look at cards exiled by a Bomat Courier, that’s not Looking at Extra Cards- it’s a Game Rule Violation.
+It’s important to note that this infraction doesn’t just apply to cards in a library (or sideboard).
+If you accidentally look at cards exiled by a Bomat Courier, that’s also Looking at Extra Cards.

 This penalty is applied only once if one or more cards are seen in the same action or sequence of actions.